DataDog/integrations-extras/blink/README.md

 [Blink][1] is a low-code/no-code (LCNC) platform that enables automated incident response, cloud-native operations, and security operations workflows.
 Blink transforms manual tasks into interactive automations backed by the security and reliability of a cloud-native platform.
 Every script or ticket becomes a fully-managed automation.

-The user interface and [automation library][2] come with over 5,000 cloud-native workflows that make it easy to create new automations.
+The user interface and [automation library][2] come with premade Datadog-based automations and use-cases.
 Blink helps you achieve better cloud efficiency and more competitive SLA's, with fewer operational bottlenecks.

 This out-of-the-box integration enables you to: